 But anyway, let’s get back to the El Greco restaurant episode recap…

-El Greco is owned by Jake Konstantinidis and his mother Athina.
+El Greco is owned by Jake Konstantinidis (full name James Konstantinidis) and his mother Athina Konstantinidis.

 These are some of the many reasons for the El Greco Kitchen Nightmares episode to exist.

-Upon arrival, Gordon Ramsay is greeted by Athinia who welcomes him with a hug.
+Upon arrival, Gordon Ramsay is greeted by Athina who welcomes him with a hug.

-Chef Ramsay then sits down with Jake and Athinia to discuss the day to day operations.
+Chef Ramsay then sits down with Jake and Athina to discuss the day to day operations.

-During this discussion it is revealed that Athinia does all the work while Jake continuously shows up late to work.
+During this discussion it is revealed that Athina does all the work while Jake continuously shows up late to work.

 Athina blatantly admits that Jake is the number one problem with the restaurant.